-Today is the two hundred-forty-eighth anniversary of the signing of the Declaration of Independence, the document that declared the colonies’ independence from the mother country.
-At great risk and personal sacrifice, the colonists fought for almost eight years to become free from the oppression of the British monarchy.
+Tomorrow marks the 249th birthday of the signing of the Declaration of Independence, the document that declared our colonies’ independence from the mother country.
+At great risk and personal sacrifice, the colonists fought for nearly eight years to gain freedom from British monarchy oppression.

 The founding fathers who declared independence from England in 1776 realized their lives and possessions were at great risk.
 At the close of that eight-year war, many widows were left to raise their fatherless children.
 Truly, our country was founded on the sacrifices and blood of thousands of men whose names we will never know.

-How did our Constitution come about?
-For three months in sweltering Philadelphia heat fifty-five men met to produce the constitution of the United States of America, the outline of how our country would function under three separate branches of government.
-At the insistence of the colonies, a Bill of Rights (amendments 1-10) was added before approval.
+What are the basic facts about how our Constitution came about?
+For three months in sweltering Philadelphia heat, fifty-five men, led by George Washington, met to produce the Constitution of the United States of America, the system with three separate branches of government under which our country would function.
+At the insistence of the colonies, a Bill of Rights (amendments 1-10) was added before it was ultimately approved.
 Those amendments include freedom of speech and religion, the right to bear arms, and freedom from unlawful search and seizure of property.

-Several years ago I stood at the Viet Nam Memorial in D.C. and traced the name of a family member.
-That black granite wall also contains two names of high school and college classmates, young men in their early twenties.
+In addition to Independence Day, we have memorials to remind us of the great cost of freedom.
+Several years ago, I stood at the Vietnam Memorial in D.C. and traced the name of a family member.
+That black granite wall also contains the names of my high school and college classmates, young men in their early twenties.

 Our freedom isn’t free.
 I’m concerned that we have become so ignorant, lazy, forgetful, and arrogant that we are about to lose much of what others loved to the point of sacrificing their lives.

-While I’m concerned about the threats posed by China, Russia, Iran, or Korea, I believe our greatest peril lies within.
-I think we are committing national suicide.
+While I’m concerned about the threats posed by China, Russia, Iran, or North Korea, I believe our greatest peril lies within, possibly leading to national suicide.
 We have a spiritual problem that is going to destroy us if we do not correct it.

-The founding fathers understood that only a moral people could maintain the republic government for which so many have died.
+The Founding Fathers understood that only a “moral” people could maintain the republican government for which so many have died.
 In many ways, we have abandoned the spiritual foundations on which our republic was founded.
+The internal battle for the soul of our country will be tough, but I’m hopeful that we are starting to see the dawning of a new and better day for our country.
+I pray it will be so.

 This path toward national suicide hasn’t happened overnight.
 However, the last few years have accelerated our march to the national graveyard.
-Little by little we have abandoned God and His Laws.
-For example, we have godless laws promoting the killing of the innocent.
-We have been deceived into idolatry by exchanging materialism for the One True God.
-Scandals at a national level seem to be the norm.
+Little by little, we have abandoned God and His Laws.
+For example, some promote the killing of the innocent, and reverse common-sense laws of nature; a person can choose to be the sex they want to be, despite the sex they were at birth.
+Also, we are being deceived into idolatry by exchanging materialism for the One True God.
+And, scandals at a national level seem to be the norm.

 And, whatever happened to “common sense”?
 Our national soul is in trouble.
-We are in dire need of repentance and a return to an emphasis on godly character.
+We are in dire need of repentance and a return to emphasizing godly character.
 It’s time for all believers to wake up to the reality of our gradual slide to destruction.
 God is our hope and help.

 Washington, Franklin, Jefferson, the Adamses, Madison, Monroe, Paine, and many who sacrificed for our freedoms would be grateful to know we can benefit from what they fought for.
 Should they speak to us from their graves, I think they would be greatly concerned that we may take lightly what they have given us.
 We must not allow ourselves and our country to drift away from the spiritual moorings, the foundations of this great nation.